PathPlanning/ORCA-algorithm/README.md

 # ORCA* Algorithm + `MAPF

 Implementation of ORCA algorithm with global path planner based on Theta* algorithm and local coordinated navigation in case of deadlocks.
+In this moment the README file contains a number of flaws.
+README will be updated.

 ## Description